rehypejs/rehype-dom/packages/rehype-dom/readme.md

 ### Example: passing options

-When you use `remark-dom-parse` and `remark-dom-stringify` manually you can pass options to `use`.
+When you use `rehype-dom-parse` or `rehype-dom-stringify` manually you can pass options directly to them with `use`.
-Because these are already used in `rehype-dom`, that’s not possible.
+Because both plugins are already used in `rehype`, that’s not possible.
 To define options for them, you can instead pass options to `data`:

 ```js